The Coming Global Depopulation. John Bonython Lecture 2024 - The Centre for Independent Studies

 Tom:

 But what about the retirement age in China?
 Let’s go through some of these figures reported in the South China Morning Post.
 The legal retirement age for men in mainland China is 60, for women it’s 55 for white-collar workers, and 50 for blue-collar workers.
 Now, those ages have been unchanged for more than 70 years.
-So, if the CCP redefines working age to include older people and improve the participation rate in the labor market, won’t China be better able to address the demographic crisis?
+So, if the CCP redefines working age to include older people and improve the participation rate in the labour market, won’t China be better able to address the demographic crisis?

 Nicholas:

 It sounds like it should.
-If one reads like the Soviet constitution upon which those guarantees were based originally by Mao in the ’50s, the problem is that the guarantees only apply to a very small portion of the Chinese labor market, to the state-owned enterprises, and to some of the municipalities.
+If one reads like the Soviet constitution upon which those guarantees were based originally by Mao in the ’50s, the problem is that the guarantees only apply to a very small portion of the Chinese labour market, to the state-owned enterprises, and to some of the municipalities.
 A fifth, maybe a quarter of the entire population.
 If you look at the workforce participation in China by age, it’s about the same as in Japan.
 It’s about the same as in the USA.
 Which is to say that, even at older ages, quite a few people in China are working more than in Europe, for example.
 I don’t think there’s that much scope for increasing that.

 Tom: